Disclaimer: While exploring free things to do in Pennsylvania with kids, caution must be used at all times as natural hazards exist in the wilderness.

 Visit the Cabin and Waterfall at Swatara State Park

 This cabin and waterfall is Swatara State Park’s best keep secret!
 It’s a secret because it’s not even on the park map.
 Check out this post about Swatara State Park for detailed directions to this amazing cabin and waterfall.
 Once you reach this main attraction, either by walking or by bike, take a picnic lunch to eat inside the cabin while you gaze out the window at the waterfall.

 Walk Across the Swinging Bridge at Trough Creek State Park

 This swinging bridge at Trough Creek State Park is no joke.
 It really does swing.
 Many people walk across it very slowly, hanging to the rails.
-Others have no problems with the swaying and jostling.
-However you prefer to take the walk across the bridge, you’ll enjoy the sights of the beautiful water fall at the other side.
+Others have no problems with the swaying.
+However, if you prefer to take the walk across the bridge, you’ll enjoy the sights of the beautiful water fall at the other side.